- Academic Offering

 - Contact Us

-The program strives to imbue students with social, ecological, and global responsibilities, empowering them with professional skills essential for inquiry, critical thinking, competent and creative engagement, and leadership through outstanding scholarship.
+The program aims to challenge students with social, ecological, and global responsibilities, empowering them with profesional skills essential for inquiries, critical thinking, competent and creative engagement, and leadership through outstanding scholarship.

 The graduate program intends to develop in the newly formed Landscape Architects, competence in areas of a social, environmental and aesthetic nature.
 We strive to encourage students to gain: an understanding of how individuals and groups respond to and affect their built and un-built environment; an awareness of the principles and theories that deal with environmental context, and the landscape architect’s responsibility with respect to global environmental issues; and, an understanding of ways in which different forms are successful or unsuccessful in satisfying programmatic, technical, accessibility and contextual objectives in a design proposal.